TheLakeMan/Hyperion/VSCODE_TERMINAL_GUIDE.md

 1. Set breakpoints by clicking in the margin next to line numbers
 2. Open the Run and Debug sidebar (`Ctrl+Shift+D`)
-3. Select either "Debug TinyAI" or "Debug Tests" from the dropdown
+3. Select either "Debug Hyperion" or "Debug Tests" from the dropdown
 4. Press the green Play button or F5

 The debugger provides: